-If you want to be super-prepared for the new school term, start thinking about doing some cooking for school lunches and stashing the goodies in the freezer so you can just pop them into the lunch boxes on school mornings.
+If you want to be super-prepared for the new school term and lloking for school lunch ideas, start thinking about doing some cooking for school lunches and stashing the goodies in the freezer so you can just pop them into the lunch boxes on school mornings.

 I’ve been freezing sandwiches for my boy’s school lunches for years now.

 Many people don’t agree with that – but that’s totally okay.
 For me, it is a lifesaver!
 I don’t have a lot of time and mornings are just totally nuts.
 With sandwiches and bread rolls, I highly recommend you freeze them the Sunday night just before the school week begins.
 Sandwiches only last a week in the freezer, so think about it, but they aren’t a great choice to freeze long term.
 Read more on how to freeze sandwiches on my blog post here.

 On the other hand, I have loads of freezer-friendly school lunch ideas that are perfect for the freezer!
 Here are 50 of my favourites!